samigjonov/pizza-service/README.md

 [![N|Solid](https://pizza-order-service.herokuapp.com/assets/images/logo.png)](https://pizza-order-service.herokuapp.com/)

-Pizza service in a online platform which is used for ordering the pizza.
+Pizza service in an online platform which is used for ordering the pizza.
 ##### The platform is implemented using following tech stackes:

   - NodeJS (Express)